timiskhakov/timiskhakov.github.io/_posts/2022-12-21-trees-and-tribulations.md

 ![Suffix Tree 3](/assets/images/suffix-tree-3.png)
 {: refdef}

 Now we have a performance issue to consider.
-While we can query a suffix tree in linear time `O(m)`, where `m` is the length of the string we want to search for, by simply walking down the tree and following the correct edge, the time complexity for constructing the tree is somewhat slow.
-This is because we need to build the tree and then compress it, which increases the complexity to `O(n^2)`, where `n` is the number of characters in the source text.
+While we can query a suffix tree in linear time `O(m)`, where `m` is the length of the string we want to search for, by simply walking down the tree and following the correct edge, constructing the tree is somewhat slow.
+This is because we need to build the tree and then compress it, which increases the time complexity to `O(n^2)`, where `n` is the number of characters in the source text.

 To address this issue, we can use Ukkonen's algorithm to construct a suffix tree in linear time.

 # Ukkonen's Algorithm

 Some say that Ukkonen's algorithm is a bit hard to grasp.
-In my opinion, it may not be immediately intuitive and may require a couple of read-throughs to fully grasp, but — appologies for the double negative — it is not incomprehensible.
+In my opinion, it may not be immediately intuitive and may require a couple of read-throughs to fully grasp, but it — appologies for the double negative — is not incomprehensible.
 On Stack Overflow, there is an excellent [thread](https://stackoverflow.com/questions/9452701/ukkonens-suffix-tree-algorithm-in-plain-english) containing various explanations and implementations of the algorithm that may help with understanding how it works.
 It's by far and away the best resource I found on the topic, I highly recommend reading it.

 We will analyze the algorithm using the word `velvetveil` that contains multiple repeating characters as an example.
 (Something like `velvetrevolver` would, of course, be more appropriate to be on par with previous examples, but we will try to keep the example short and simple.)
 As you may have noticed, it's actually two words, but since the space is just another character, we remove it for simplicity.
 We start constructing the tree from the first character `v`, progressing to the end until we reach the last `l`.